eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 - A portal spawns every 6 seconds and disappears 3 seconds after it was spawned.
 - A shield spawns every 9 seconds and disappears 3 seconds after it was spawned.
+- These spawning intervals guarantee that there will *never* be more than one portal or more than one shield appear on the screen at the same time.
 - The location of the portal and shield on the board is random and should be contained entirely within the dimensions of the board.
 - It is okay for the portals and shields to appear over the scoreboard.
 - The asteroids, portals, shields, and rocket should all roughly appear to be around a similar size.